YoussifTawfik/BSF-Assessment/README.md

 # BSF-Assessment

-The Main purpose of BSF assessment is to expose two APIs:
+BSF assessment is a spring boot app to expose two APIs:
 1- Transfer Money from an account to another one.
 2- get account details by account code.